Joazen544/house_cowork_backend/README.md

 House Cowork is a collaborative platform designed to manage and coordinate shared living spaces.
 It provides features for managing house members, tasks, invitations, and join requests.

-## Acknowledgments

-Thank you to [@pollyannaanalytics](https://github.com/pollyannaanalytics), the best Android developer, for helping me build the mobile app for this project.
-Our friend Chloe Yang, for helping us become the best PM and designer.

-We're still working on the first version of this project, which will soon be available on the Google Play Store.

 ## Architecture Decision Records (ADR) & Design Diagrams

 We use ADR to record the architectural decisions for this project.
 You can find them here: [house-cowork-ADR](https://github.com/Joazen544/house-cowork-architecture/tree/main/docs/ADRs) and more design diagrams here: [house-cowork-architecture](https://github.com/Joazen544/house-cowork-architecture/tree/main/docs/diagrams).